-The report gives the example of New York University’s course on Digital Currency, Blockchains and the Future of Financial Services which attracted just 35 students when first offered in 2013, but attracted 230 enrolments by spring 2018 and is now offered in both fall and spring semesters.
+The report gives the example of New York University’s course on Digital Currency, Blockchains & the Future of Financial Services, which attracted just 35 students when first offered in 2013, but attracted 230 enrollments by spring 2018, and is now offered in both fall and spring semesters.

 Blockchain Trends in Universities

 The research underpinning the report’s conclusions was limited in scope as it only focused on a specific list of universities and did not consider graduate-level only courses.
 But it provides a useful snapshot and two trends are already clear: